jvde-github/AIS-catcher/README.md

 Latest version is **v0.50** with various improvements to the database interface and UI.

 - Creation of an Edge release where latest Windows binaries are stored.
 [HERE](https://github.com/jvde-github/AIS-catcher/releases/tag/Edge)
+- Option `-ge print on` to dump raw input from serial device to screen

 ![image](https://github.com/jvde-github/AIS-catcher/assets/52420030/54eea1c6-2f72-4c23-91c4-dd289753d4cc)